Pensions news update

 Active members must subsequently receive an RSS every year annually.
 Deferred members can request an RSS each year.
 When members apply for retirement benefits, they will receive an RSS which includes their final benefit calculations.
 They will have 12 months from the RSS to make a choice.
 If no choice is made then the pension cannot be processed.
 A member can change their choice at any point before their application for retirement benefits has been processed.

-Eligible retired members will be provided with an RSS within 18 months of 1 October 2023 and will then have 12 months from the date of issue to confirm their decision between final salary and career average benefits for the 1 April 2015 to 31 March 2022 period.
+Eligible retired members should be provided with an RSS within 18 months of 1 October 2023 and will then have 12 months from the date of issue to confirm their decision between final salary and career average benefits for the 1 April 2015 to 31 March 2022 period.
 If they do not make a decision the regulations allow the scheme manager to ‘deem’ an election for career average benefits if that would have a higher monetary value, otherwise final salary benefits will be paid.
+Teachers’ Pensions currently believes it will issue 100,000 forecasts by the end of March 2025, with the other 25,000 issued by the end of September 2025.

 Check your pension records